What Is Electronic Signature Software and What Are the Benefits?

 What Makes an Electronic Signature Legal?

 Are electronic signatures legal?
 Yes, they are.
 In 2000, the Electronic Communications Act declared that electronic signatures were legal and could be used to sign legal documents.
-Additionally, the UK adheres to the European Union’s ‘eIDAS regulation’ that came into force on 1st of July 2016, and ensured that all electronic signatures were legally binding.
-The UK’s legal model is a tiered system, therefore qualified electronic signatures are valid, legally binding and can be submitted in court.
-Anything below the qualified status can also be submitted, but may need further evidence.
+Additionally, the UK adheres to the European Union’s ‘eIDAS regulation’ that came into force on the 1st of July 2016, and ensured that all electronic signatures were legally binding.
+The UK’s legal model is a tiered system, therefore qualified electronic signatures are valid, legally binding, and can be submitted in court.
+Anything below the qualified status can also be submitted but may need further evidence.

 Are Electronic Signatures Safe?

 Clearly using electronic signatures is a serious business, so how do you protect yourself?
 Are eSignatures safe?